Blog

 • Preclinical test reports

-• Technical performance studies
+• Technical Performance Studies

 • Validation and verification data

-• Results of early use projects
+• Results of early-use projects

-• Market analyzes, white paper
+• Market analyses, white papers

 • Interviews with clinical experts

-• Congress contributions and case reports
+• Conference papers and case reports

 4. Conclusion